BillNace/18341_P4_Assertions/README.md

 The goal of this project is to get some practice with assertions, primarily concurrent assertions.
 You might find yourself writing some very small number of immediate assertions for particular situations.
-But, overall, you should mostly be writing the concurrent type of assertions.
+Really, just one or two immediate assertions.
+Overall, you should mostly be writing the concurrent type of assertions.

+## 341 Linter

+Your repo will include the 341 "Linter" that will show up on git commits as "Slang/Tidy,"  just like in the NOC project.
+We hope it is useful to you.
+We will not be using the linter output for grading.

 ## For Credit